Tony Lucca: Other ventures

 Many of Lucca's songs have been featured in various TV shows, including Friday Night Lights, Brothers & Sisters, Shark and Felicity and in the movie Open Range.
 He appeared in an episode of the E!
-True Hollywood Story series, covering his time spent on The Mickey Mouse Club in 2007.
+True Hollywood Story series, covering his time spent on The All New Mickey Mouse Club in 2007.
 He has performed numerous times on NBC's Last Call with Carson Daly as a part of the show's band.